-The EOI questions give us an indication of the nature of your proposed grant project.
-You will be asked a series of questions designed to help make an assessment of the project's suitability against the selection criteria.
+The EOI questions provide an overview of the nature of your proposed grant project.
+You will be asked a series of questions designed to assess the project's suitability against the selection criteria.
 You will also be asked for details about your team and the funding amount you seek.

-All EOIs will be reviewed and assessed against the essential and desirable criteria.
-Successful EOIs will progress to the second stage and will be notified via email if they have been successful.
-If you do not hear from JMI within a month of the closing date, please assume you have not been longlisted for interview.
-JMI will confirm the outcome of your application in August 2024.
+All EOIs will be assessed against the essential and desirable criteria.
+Successful EOIs will progress to the second stage and will receive an interview invitation via email.

+Applicants that have not been longlisted for interview will receive a notification from JMI in June confirming their application has not been selected.